shaymargolis/MapSQL/README.md

 MapSQL
 ======

-Library written in go for inserting or updating MySQL Tables with `map[string]interface{}` Will save you the time to write insert function again and again for every table!
+a *very* simple library written in go for inserting or updating MySQL Tables with `map[string]interface{}` Will save you the time to write insert function again and again for every table!

 Usage
 ======